Let’s Stop Being White Saviors: Tips for Traveling, Volunteering & Working Overseas

 Our desire to go abroad and do something meaningful with our lives may come from a place of good intentions.
 But this often has racist undertones.
-There are several important issues to be aware of and avoid when travelling, volunteering and working overseas.
+There are several important issues to be aware of and avoid when travelling, volunteering, and working overseas.
 Particularly if you are a person who benefits from white privilege or passes as white.

 The purpose of this blog is to explain what white savior complex is, how it shows up, and tips for avoiding stepping into this destructive role.

 Over the last ten years, I’ve educated myself and listened to people who have suffered at the hands of white saviors.
 I’m horrified to realise I was a white savior in the past.
-But what we feel when unpacking our unconscious bias is not a patch on what people of colour have endured form white people for centuries.
+But what we feel when unpacking our unconscious bias is not a patch on what people of colour have endured from white people for centuries.
 I like to think I’m now a recovering white savior.
 Yes, I’ve still got work to work to do and I may make mistakes in the future.
 But I also feel it would be more harmful not to share what I’ve learned so far.